istarendil/vekima/README.md

 # VeKima
 VeKima is a low-cost physical-experimental platform for the research of multimodal locomotion in bioinspired mobile robots.
-It consist on a hexapod terrestrial robot with the capability of flight strongly bioinspired on [hymenoptera](https://es.wikipedia.org/wiki/Hymenoptera) insects.<br>
+It consist on a hexapod terrestrial robot with the ability to fly and strongly bioinspired on [hymenoptera](https://es.wikipedia.org/wiki/Hymenoptera) insects.<br>
 ![vekima](https://user-images.githubusercontent.com/107052856/199059401-594f34c9-c5d4-4e0f-857a-7e1106deb5cf.png)